dovecot/documentation/source/settings/core.rst

      Japanese Wikipedia and have been reviewed by us.
 This set of stopwords is also included in the Apache Lucene and Solr projects and it is used by many Japanese search implementations.

+.. dovecot_core:setting:: language_token_maxlen
+   :seealso: @language_tokenization
+   :values: @uint
+   :default: see note below

+   Maximum length of token, before an arbitrary cut off is made.
+   The default value depends on the specific filter/tokenizer.

 .. dovecot_core:setting:: last_valid_gid